Brazil robusta coffee harvesting pace picking up - Cepea/Esalq

 About 10-15% of the crop has been harvested in Espirito Santo, Brazil's main robusta producing state, the centre said in a report this week, providing welcome news to roasters.

-In Rodonia, harvesting of the bitter bean traditionally used to make instant coffee is nearly 30% complete, it said.
+In Rondonia, harvesting of the bitter bean traditionally used to make instant coffee is nearly 30% complete, it said.

+Renato Garcia Ribeiro, a Cepea coffee researcher, said Brazil's weather has recently become drier, as is usual for the season, helping to speed up field work.

 ICE robusta futures LRCc2, a benchmark to value coffee across the globe, hit 12-year peaks for a third day running on Wednesday as farmers in top producer Vietnam have almost no stock left to sell.

-Traders scrambling to supply roasters with beans are pinning their hopes on Brazil, though recentheavy rains in the country have resulted in a slow robusta harvest paceto date.
+Traders scrambling to supply roasters with robusta beans are pinning their hopes on Brazil, though rains in April had resulted in a slow robusta harvest pace.

-Weather forecaster Maxar, however, said conditions had been dry in Brazil's coffee areas this week, and were expected to remain so over the next six to 10 days, giving the country plenty of opportunity to harvest.
+Weather forecaster Maxar said conditions had been dry in Brazil's coffee areas this week, and were expected to remain so over the next six to 10 days, giving the country plenty of opportunity to harvest.

+Arabica coffee harvesting is also gaining pace in top producer state Minas Gerais with dry weather, it added.

 ((maytaal.angel@thomsonreuters.com; 00442075429105 ;))